recesser/recesser/README.md

 ## Usage

-The primary mode of interaction with the system is through Git (for the source code) and the CLI (to manage artifacts and administer the system).
+The primary mode of interaction with the system is through Git (for the source code) and the CLI (to manage artifacts and administer the overall system).

 ### CLI